souktha/souktha.github.io/software/freertos-port/index.rst

 in this file was to set up stacks, initialized CPU mode, interrupt masks, invalidate caches, enable instruction cache, enable FPU (if present).
-Mostly it is done by call to *arm_cpu_lowlevel_init* (line 10) followed by enabling cycle counter, setting up data MMU and data cache, initializing GIC done by calling *_sysinit* (line 30) and finally jump to to start of c-runtime, *_os_start* (line 32) that eventuall jum to main task.
+Mostly it is done by call to *arm_cpu_lowlevel_init* (line 10) followed by enabling cycle counter, setting up data MMU and data cache, initializing GIC done by calling *_sysinit* (line 30) and finally jump to to start of c-runtime, *_os_start* (line 32) that eventuall jump to main task.
 A snippet of this file,

 .. code-block:: c
         :linenos: